mfederici/JADE/README.md

 - ${interpreter}
 - ${program}
 # Flags for the train.py script as explained above
-- --data_conf=configurations/data/MNIST.yml
+- --data_conf=configurations/data/MNIST_valid.yml     # Note that we are using the data configuration for validation
-- --eval_conf=definitions/eval/VAE_simple.yml
+- --eval_conf=definitions/eval/VAE_simple_valid.yml
 - --model_conf=configurations/models/VAE.yml
 - --arch_impl=modules/architectures/simple_MNIST.py
-- --epochs=100
+- --epochs=10                                         # Train for 10 epochs
-- --seed=42
+- --seed=42                                           # Manual seed
-method: grid
+method: random
 # The wandb framework allows to optimize for a specified metric.
 # The scalar metrics defined in the evaluation configuration file can be referenced here
 metric: